 Expertise imparts authority and credibility, so you must be an expert at what you offer.
-You need to distinguish your service(s) from the competition using methods of differentiation, such as price, service, geography, product, and branding.
+You need to distinguish your service(s) from the competition using differentiation methods, such as price, service, geography, product, and branding.
 Prospective clients should be able to see your expertise and your firm as the advisor they want.

-One of my buddies owns a successful pest control company and does not work very hard to make a lot of money.
-He has niched his business down to work only within a certain geographic region.
+One of my buddies owns a successful pest control company and does not work very hard to make money.
+He has niched his business down to work only within a specific geographic region.
 He knows whom to sell, how to sell, where to price, and make those deals.

-Here’s a true life example.
-My agency had a client who was a small business owner trying to offer a full range of services but unable to afford specialists in all areas.
-We showed him how he could blend our specialist services in social media content creation, paid ad planning, etc. with his services and earn a nice margin.
+Here’s a true-life example.
+My agency had a small business owner who was trying to offer a full range of services but could not afford specialists in all areas.
+We showed him how to blend our specialist services in social media content creation, paid ad planning, etc., with his services and earn a nice margin.